SAnsell/FlukaVarianceMesh/README.md

 Each mesh's 3D grid is (currently) only along the models X/Y/Z of the main model.

+The meshes are ordered by index number: at each event, the position, particle type and energy ofthe particle is used to determine the weight.
+Starting with the lowest index number (typically index 1), the code determine is the point is withint the mesh volume, the energy in within the energy range and the particle is valid for that mesh.
+If that is true, then the weight is referenced from this mesh, if it is not true the next mesh (typically index 2) is checked and so on.
+Thus meshes with lower index values have priority over higher mesh indexes.

-The meshes are in order, each mesh is interrogated, and if the particle type, energy and position occur in a mesh its, value is return.
-This can be used to put a fine mesh within a larger course mesh by having the fine mesh first.
+This can be used to put a fine mesh within a larger course mesh by having the fine mesh at a lower mesh index number.
-In the event that a particle is outside of the mesh, then the standard FLUKA cell based variance reduction weight is used.
+In the event that a particle is outside of all the meshes, then the standard FLUKA cell based variance reduction weight is used.

 # Adding a Meshed-Base Importance system to a model